john-amiscaray/techbies-blog-backend/README.md

 ### API Docs

-The API docs have not been created yet but it will be added here as soon as it's ready.
+The API docs can be found [here](https://techbies-blog-backend.herokuapp.com/api/swagger-ui.html#).
+Note: some/all of the endpoints may not be implemented yet.
+The docs should give a description of which endpoints are implemented.